October 4, 2024

 Port Workers Return to Work: International Longshoremen’s Association and the United States Maritime Alliance Agree to Tentative Deal on Wages

-According to published reports, ILA wages will increase 61.5% over six years under the tentative agreement.
+According to published reports, ILA wages will increase by 61.5% over six years under the tentative agreement.

 State Office of Cannabis Management Delivers Three-Year Status Report to Legislature